A new perspective on dynamic network flow problems via port-Hamiltonian systems: Time-dependent network flow problems

 By construction, the upper path, i.e., from node $1$ to $4$ through node $2$, has smaller cost than the lower path, i.e., from node $1$ to $4$ through node $3$ for $t\in[0,\frac{1}{2})$, while for $t\in(\frac{1}{2},1]$ the lower path is preferable, and at $t=\frac{1}{2}$ both paths are indistinguishable w.r.t.\ the cost.
-For the barrier function $\Theta$ we normalize the costs as above and set the parameters as $\alpha_{0} = 1$ and $\varepsilon_{0}=0.001$ while applying the same geometric decrease in $\alpha$ and $\varepsilon$ as in the previous section.
+For the barrier term $\Theta$ we normalize the costs as above and set the parameters as $\alpha_{0} = 1$ and $\varepsilon_{0}=0.001$ while applying the same geometric decrease in $\alpha$ and $\varepsilon$ as in the previous section.
 For the dynamics \eqref{eq:cost_time} we choose $\lambda=0.001$, i.e. the penalization w.r.t.\ $\ux$ is small.
 For the optimization approach we allow a maximum of $50$ gradient steps and $20$ Armijo iterations with an initial step length of $1000$ while stopping the scheme if $\sum_{i=1}^4 |P_{\mathcal W_\text{ad}}(\nabla \hat\calJ(\ux))_i|<10^{-6}$ or if the maximum number of iterations is reached.
-Furthermore, we discretize the time interval $[0,1]$ by $1000$ equidistant time steps.
+For simplicity, we discretize the time interval $[0,1]$ by $1000$ equidistant time steps.
+This ensures that the discrete adjoint and state information is available at the same points in time.
 As the initial flow we choose the flow that only uses the upper path, $x(0)=(x_{(1,2)}(0),x_{(1,3)}(0),x_{(2,4)}(0),x_{(3,4)}(0))^\top=(4,0,4,0)^\top$, i.e., the cost optimal path at time $t=0$, and expect that the optimizer redirects the flow over time to the lower path $x=(0,4,0,4)^\top$ that is optimal at time $t=1$.
 We actually observe this in our numerical tests.
-After 25 gradient steps the optimizer updates the control $\ux$ such that, after starting in $x(0)=(4,0,4,0)^\top$, the flow at time $t=1$, i.e., after $1000$ time steps, has the value of $x(1)\approx(0.0213, 3.9787, 0.0213, 3.9787)^\top$ which lies in the precision of the applied Euler scheme and the barrier function $\Theta$.
+After 25 gradient steps the optimizer updates the control $\ux$ such that, after starting in $x(0)=(4,0,4,0)^\top$, the flow at time $t=1$, i.e., after $1000$ time steps, has the value of $x(1)\approx(0.0213, 3.9787, 0.0213, 3.9787)^\top$ which lies in the precision of the applied Euler scheme and the barrier term $\Theta$.
 In Figure~\ref{fig:linDiamCost}, the total cost over time for each gradient step in Algorithm~\ref{alg:gradientdescent} is shown, where the red line at $1000$ depicts the optimal costs that is attained for a flow that switches from the upper path to the lower path at time $t=\frac{1}{2}$.
 Note that we can not expect to reach this optimum value, due to the smoothness constraints imposed on our control $\ux(t)$.
 We observe a descent in total cost over time in $25$ gradient iterations until the optimizer can not find a feasible Armijo step length anymore, i.e., reaches the maximum number of Armijo iterations.
 We expect this behaviour due to the barrier approach.